bohnelang/Zebra_ZPL_new.ppd/README.md

                                            rastertolabel.c
 ```

 The PPD file was improved and I did some bug fixes.
-Furthermore I did a translation to German language (and remove othe language).
+Furthermore I did a translation to German language (and remove other language than English).
 For our work this is ok.
 Feel free to use it, if you like.

 Tested with: